kubernetes/community/keps/sig-node/0014-runtime-class.md

 ### Non-Goals

+- RuntimeClass is NOT RuntimeComponentConfig.
-- RuntimeClass is NOT a general policy mechanism
+- RuntimeClass is NOT a general policy mechanism.
 - RuntimeClass is NOT "NodeClass".
 Although different nodes may run different runtimes, in general RuntimeClass should not be a cross product of runtime properties and node properties.